-- 1) Estonia Social Survey 2006 and 2007 (Eesti Sotsiaaluuring 2006, Eesti Sotsiaaluuring 2007 - EESILC), which is a national version of EU SILC data and which was used by the Statistics Estonia to construct the EUSILC database; - European Union Survey of Living Conditions (EUSILC) 2006 and 2007 data for Estonia, released on 1st March 2008 and 1st March 2009, respectively; - 3) Household Budget Survey 2005 (Eesti leibkonna eelarve uuring HBS).
+- 1) Estonia Social Survey 2006, 2007 and 2008 (Eesti Sotsiaaluuring 2006, 2007, 2008 EESILC), which is a national version of EU SILC data and which was used by the Statistics Estonia to construct the EUSILC database; - 2) European Union Survey of Living Conditions (EUSILC) 2006, 2007 and 2008 data for Estonia; - 3) Household Budget Survey 2005 (Eesti leibkonna eelarve uuring - HBS).

-The Household Budget Survey 2005 was discussed in detail in the previous country reports, see Lüpsik, Paulus, Võrk (2008) and Võrk, Paulus, Lüpsik (2010), and we do not cover it in this report.
-The report Võrk, Paulus, Lüpsik (2010) also included overview of the EESILC 2006 and EUSILC 2006.
-Therefore in this report we focus on EESILC 2007 and EUSILC 2007 datasets.
+The Household Budget Survey 2005 was discussed in detail in previous country reports, see Lüpsik, Paulus and Võrk (2008) and Võrk, Paulus and Lüpsik (2010), and we do not cover it in this report.
+The report Võrk, Paulus and Lüpsik (2010) included overview of the EESILC 2006 and EUSILC 2006 datasets and Võrk and Paulus (2011) included overview of the EESILC 2007 and EUSILC 2007 datasets.
+In this report we focus on EESILC 2008 and EUSILC 2008 datasets.

-The Estonia Social Survey (EESILC) in Estonia started in 2004 by Statistics Estonia with the goal of measuring the income and living conditions of Estonians, and through them the problematic areas of the society - poverty, inequality and social exclusion.4 Before EESILC was launched in 2004, incomes, and poverty and inequality indicators on the basis thereof, had been calculated by using the data from the Household Budget Survey.
+The Estonia Social Survey (EESILC) started in 2004 by Statistics Estonia with the goal of measuring the income and living conditions of Estonians, and through them the problematic areas of the society - poverty, inequality and social exclusion.
+Before EESILC was launched in 2004, incomes, and poverty and inequality indicators on the basis thereof, had been calculated by using the data from the Household Budget Survey.

 The EESILC survey offers a possibility to measure such complex social processes as persistent poverty and the various levels of deprivation.
 In Estonia, the survey is the official source of income statistics and social exclusion indicators.
 The survey is the Estonian branch of a pan-European survey of income and living conditions called the EU-SILC (European Union (EU) Statistics on Income and Living Conditions) coordinated by the Statistical Office of the European Communities Eurostat.
-Statistics Estonia collects data within the framework of EU-SILC, domestically called the Estonian Social Survey.
+Statistics Estonia collects data within the framework of EU-SILC, domestically called the Estonian Social Survey (Eesti Sotsiaaluuring).
 In addition to the input for Eurostat's variables, many questions from Estonian domestic consumers are included in the survey.
-Estonian domestic databases are also compiled based on the results of this survey and are every year delivered to domestic contractual users.
+Estonian national databases are also compiled based on the results of this survey and are every year delivered to national users.
 The EESILC data are used by Estonian educational institutions (universities, institutes) and ministries (mainly the Ministry of Social Affairs).
 (Statistics Estonia 2010)

 Only private Estonian households are included in EESILC.
 Household is the group of persons living in the common main dwelling (at the same address) and share joint financial and/or food resources and whose members consider themselves to be members of one household.
 Household can also consist of one member only.
-Members of the household are not necessarily related by blood or marriage.
-A household consists of one or more benefit units (or "families"), e.g. a couple together with any dependent children.
+Members of the household are not necessarily related by a) "EU-SILC 2006 in Estonia: Final Quality Report".
+Tallinn 2008.

-3 This section includes word to word extracts from the following publications by Statistics Estonia: "EU-SILC 2006 in Estonia: Final Quality Report".
+&lt;sup>4 This section includes word to word extracts from the following publications by Statistics Estonia:

-Statistics Estonia, Tallinn 2008.
-"Eesti Sotsiaaluuring.
+b) "Eesti Sotsiaaluuring.
 Estonian Social Survey.
 Metoodikakogumik.
 Methodological Report".
 Tallinn 2010.

-4 In the following text we use abbreviation EESILC, although the more common abbreviation of the survey is "ESS" in Estonia.
+&lt;sup>5 In the following text we use abbreviation EESILC, although the more common abbreviation of the survey is "ESS" in Estonia.